netlas-io/netlas-cookbook/README.md

-## Search person's nickname or email in title and body of web page
+### Search for Person's Nickname or Email in Title and Body of Web Page

 Netlas allows you to search for mentions of certain words in headings and in the html code of web pages.
 You can search for words by exact match, by approximate match (see the fuzzy queries section) and replace characters you are not sure of with asterisks.